Ahmed-A-T/ALX-SE-Learning-Journey/Low_Level_Programming&Algorithm/Low_Level_Programming&Algorithm-Hatching_Out/0x06. C - More pointers, arrays and strings/README.md

 * **File:** 103-infinite_add.c
 ---
 ## 12. Noise is a buffer, more effective than cubicles or booth walls
-> rite a function that prints a buffer.
+> Write a function that prints a buffer.
 >
 > * Prototype: **`void print_buffer(char *b, int size);`**
 > * The function must print the content of **`size`** bytes of the buffer pointed by **`b`**